 Do you hear a grinding sound or a squealing sound when you apply the brake pedal?

 Any feeling of a vibration or some sponginess in the brake pedal when it is pressed?

 Does your vehicle steer or pull to one side when you apply your brakes?

-All these symptoms are the most common signs that are a potential brake system hazard !
-Problems and they should be looked at immediately.
+All these symptoms are the most common signs of a potential brake system hazard! problems, and they should be looked at immediately.
 Of course, they have the potential to cause a lethal accident.
-Brakes are there to stop your car and they should not be treated lightly.
-In a word, if you have them inspected at regular intervals you will reduce the chances of future safety problems.
+Brakes are there to stop your car, and they should not be treated lightly.
+In a word, if you have them inspected at regular intervals, you will reduce the chances of future safety problems.

 - Apollo Tyres- Roll in to Hungary – The New Indian Express

 - Winter tyres were gripping- but now its time to change – Scottish Daily Record

 - Narrow Tyres – How does the BMW i3 handle so well on such narrow tyres? – CNET

 - Online Bookings on Increase-Online servicing and repair jobs surging with 205% increase